Hong Kong to Guangzhou, China, September 1994:

 I also can’t help but think of news reports about people trampled to death at crowded soccer stadiums or among midnight shoppers shoving to get into Wal-Mart for the best Black Friday deals.
 But we’re in the middle of the crowd, and there’s no way to go but forward and down.
 It gives new meaning to “Go with the flow.”
 And we do.
 We flow down the stairs and into a corridor, where we shuffle forward, packed shoulder to shoulder.
 The crowd practically carries us along to the exit, where small turnstiles squeeze us out of the station like toothpaste from a tube.
 My friend’s son comments that the object of this configuration seems to be to force the greatest number of people through the smallest possible opening.

 On the way down the corridor, I had noticed guards sitting on gates and ledges above the masses.
 Now that I’ve gone through the turnstile, I realize that the guards are not above the crowd just to oversee everyone but also to stay out of the way.
 Otherwise, they risk getting squeezed through the turnstiles themselves.
+I couldn’t help but think that something like a tripod turnstile gate would have been better than the current system.
 I exit the train station with a new motto: “Whatever you do, step carefully and keep your balance.”

 Sometimes it feels as if the whole world is out of balance.
 Work and school schedules, news cycles, issues with home, family, and friends crowd around us, tipping us one way, tilting us another as they sweep us along and squeeze us out at the end of the day.
 Often, the best we can do is step carefully and try to keep our balance.